torotoki/simple-paged-attention/README.md

 It contains five types of implementations:

-- Attention on CPU
+- ✅ Standard Attention on CPU
-- Attention on GPU
+- ✅ Standard Attention on GPU
-- Attention with autoregressive output and KV-cache (common in inference) on CPU
+- ✅ Attention with autoregressive output and KV-cache (common in inference) on CPU
-- Attention with autoregressive output and KV-cache (common in inference) on GPU
+- 🚧 Attention with autoregressive output and KV-cache (common in inference) on GPU
-- PagedAttention on GPU
+- 🚧 PagedAttention on GPU

 ## Benchmark Results: